MLH/mlh-hackathon-organizer-guide/Organizer-Resources/Brainstorm.md

 and are looking for teammates present their ideas to an audience.
 Typically, presenters describe the problem or technology they want to design their hack around and what skill set they're looking for.
-Hackers who are looking for teams and have the matching skill set can offer to join the presenter's team.
+Hackers who are looking for teams and have the matching skill set can offer to join the presenter.

 ## Check-in Meetings